Happiest Nursing Jobs

 I know one nurse that isn’t quite happy with her med/surg job but her dream was always to work in L&D. It’s why she went to nursing school to begin with!
 Is it any wonder why she’s burning out and unhappy?

-That can seem like a small shift but adding up little things can make a difference in the big picture of how happy you are in nursing.
+That can seem like a small shift but little things can add up & make a difference in the big picture of how happy you are in nursing.

 For me, I wanted to take care of cancer patients.
-I did for several years but the death and dying got to me.
+I was happy for a time but after several years but the death and dying got to me.
 My happiest bedside nursing job ended up being in step-down tele.
 It was a good fit for me.

 In order to find that out I had to figure out what I liked and didn’t like.
 I also tried different things over time.